StukFi/opendata/README.md

 *Optional: Authenticated FMI API requests*

 If you wish to use authenticated API requests when fetching data from FMI's open data portal, an API key must be used.
 Follow the instructions at  http://en.ilmatieteenlaitos.fi/open-data-manual to register for an API key.
-Once you have an API key, create a copy of the file 'settings.example.json' and name it 'settings.json'.
+Once you have an API key, create a copy of the file 'server-settings.example.json' in the 'dist' directory and name it 'server-settings.json'.
 In the settings file, replace the FMI API key with your own.
 When fetching data with the 'get_data.py' script, use the '-a' or '--auth' argument to enable authentication.

 ## 3. Development